 You will need to contact the Plan Administrators and ask them to send you the Internal Dispute Resolution Procedure form which you’ll need to complete.
 This is where you’ll outline what the problem is and as many facts about your case as possible along with your personal contact details.
 You will then return it to the Plan Administrator and they will forward it to Morgan Sindall Group plc.

-The Company Secretary will get back to you with their decision within two months of receiving your form.
+The Trustee Directors will then make a decision and will get back to you with their decision within two months of receiving your form.
 If they can’t make a decision within that timeframe (this is very rare), the Trustee Directors will explain why there’s a delay and offer a realistic date for their full reply.

 Their final response will give the reasons for their decision along with any documentary or legislative support for it.
 If their decision is based on them exercising their discretionary powers, the Trustee Directors must say so (although they are not obliged to say why, or in what way, they have done so).